-3.5 Restriction on Issuance of J.D.
+3.4 Restriction on Issuance of J.D.

 The Juris Doctor degree must only be granted upon completion of a law program that qualifies a student to take the California Bar Examination.
-The legal education requirements to qualify a student to take the California Bar Examination are set forth in Business and Professions Code § 6060(e), the Rules of the State Bar, and the Guidelienes for Unaccredited Law School Rules.
+The legal education requirements to qualify a student to take the California Bar Examination are set forth in Business and Professions Code § 6060(e), the Rules of the State Bar, and the Accredited Law School Rules.

-3.6 Evaluation of Study Completed or Contemplated
+3.5 Evaluation of Study Completed or Contemplated